area9innovation/flow9/tools/dsl/wase/readme.md

 	// Strings are placed as UTF8 but with the length first data "utf8 string is very comfortable";

 	// We can have a sequence of data.
-The ints are encoded as LEB-128 data 1, 2, 3, "text", 3.0;
+Each int is a byte. data 1, 2, 3, "text", 3.0;

 	// Moving the data into offset 32 of the memory